 “artificial intelligence” refers to systems that display intelligent behaviour by analysing their environment and taking actions – with some degree of autonomy – to achieve specific goals;

+“augmented reality” refers to an interactive experience of a real-world environment where the objects that reside in the real world are enhanced by computer-generated perceptual information, sometimes across multiple sensory modalities, including visual, auditory, haptic, somatosensory and olfactory;

 “blockchain” refers to a growing list of records, called blocks, that are linked using cryptography.
 Each block contains a cryptographic hash of the previous block, a timestamp, and transaction data.
 By design, a blockchain is resistant to modification of the data;

+“chat bot” refers to a menu-based or actionable software application used to conduct an on-line chat conversation via text or text-to-speech with aim of providing direct contact with users.

-“citizen science” means a form of open collaboration in which members of the public participate voluntarily in the scientific process or environmental monitoring in various ways;
+“citizen science” means a form of open collaboration in which members of the public participate voluntarily in the scientific process, engineering research or environmental monitoring in various ways;

+“Citizen Science observatories” refer to are community-based environmental monitoring and information systems, that invite individuals to share observations, typically via mobile phone or the web;

 “crowdsourcing” means a method to obtain needed services, ideas, or content by soliciting voluntary contributions from members of the public, especially from an online community;